 - Your baby has a strong, rhythmic sucking pattern; and you can see good signs of milk transfer after the colostrum stage (regular swallows and a softening of your breast tissue during the feed)

 What should my baby’s nappies look like?

 This table shows how your babies nappies should look in their first month of life if they are feeding properly.

-Your baby will need to feed a number of times in the night.
-Your milk making hormones are higher at night and to maximise your milk supply it is important not to miss these night feeds.
-For recommendations on how to safely care for and feed your baby at night, see here.
+Your baby will need to feed, be changed and need comfort regularly through the day and night.
+If breastfeeding, your lactation hormone levels are higher at night and to maximise your milk supply it is important not to miss these night feeds.
+For recommendations on how to safely care for and feed your baby at night, see UNICEF ‘Caring for your baby at night’ information here.